Kirsty Bilski MA, MA, MBACP (Accred.) FHEA

 PROFESSIONAL TRAINING SERVICES

-I also Supervise other counsellors, information regarding supervision can also be obtained from my website www.wayforwardcentre.com or from the link on left hand side of this page.
+I also Supervise other counsellors, information regarding supervision can also be obtained from my website www.wayforwardcentre.com

-At the Way Forward Centre for training and professional development, I also run training courses for other counselling and psychotherapy practitioners, and allied professionals, in how to use sandtray.
+At the Way Forward Centre for counselling, training and professional development, I also run training courses for other counselling and psychotherapy practitioners, and allied professionals, in how to use sandtray.
 This process of working is also central to my current PhD studies.

 I am also developing a full range of CPCAB courses which will be delivered from the Way Forward Centre beginning September 2020.
-For further information please visit www.wayforwardcentre.com
+For further information please visit www.wayforwardcentre.com These courses offer students the opportunity to work towards becoming fully qualified counsellors.

 The following are further aspects of my work